xavdid/obsidian-golinks/README.md

 ## Installation

+### Easiest: Plugin Directory

-This plugin can be installed from the Obsidian Plugins directory!
+This plugin can be installed from the [Obsidian Plugins directory](https://obsidian.md/plugins?search=golinks)!

-Alternatively, for a manual install:
+You can also click this link to open the page directly in Obsidian: https://obsidian.md/plugins?id=obsidian-golinks

+### Medium: From Releases

+1. create the `path/to/your/vault/.obsidian/plugins/obsidian-golinks` folder
+1. go to the latest [GitHub release](https://github.com/xavdid/obsidian-golinks/releases)
+1. download the `main.js` and `manifest.json`
+1. move both of those files to the folder created in step 1
+1. in Obsidian settings, enable the plugin like normal

+### Most Involved: Build From Source

 1. clone this repo into `path/to/your/vault/.obsidian/plugins/obsidian-golinks`
-2. in that folder, run `yarn` (or `npm i`)
+2. in that folder install dependencies by running `yarn`
-3. run `yarn build`
+3. build w/ `yarn build`
-4. In Obsidian settings, enable the plugin like normal.
+4. in Obsidian settings, enable the plugin like normal

 ## Considerations